RAPZ0D/Machine-Learning-with-R-programming/README.md

 - **Classification**: Decision Trees are commonly used for classification tasks such as spam detection, medical diagnosis, and customer segmentation.

 - **Regression**: In regression tasks, Decision Trees can predict continuous values, making them useful for predicting house prices, stock prices, etc.

+## Random Forest

+### What is Random Forest?

+Random Forest is an ensemble learning technique that combines multiple Decision Trees to improve predictive performance and reduce overfitting.